 - Home Price: $91,000 median purchase price; $709 median monthly rent

-- Crime Rate: Safer than 46% of cities in the U.S.
+- Crime Rate: Safer than 61% of New York cities

 - Unemployment Rate: 4.0%

-Not sure where to live in New York where you can find lots of amenities and a slower-paced lifestyle?
+Looking for a quiet place to live in New York?
 Nestled in the Finger Lakes on the northern end of Seneca Lake, you’ll find the beautiful city of Geneva.
-This quiet area has transformed from a hidden gem to culinary hot spot due the growth of wineries, breweries, specialty food stores, and farm-to-table restaurants—all thanks to the area’s rich agriculture.
+This quaint New York city has transformed from a hidden gem to a culinary hot spot due to the growth of wineries, breweries, specialty food stores, and farm-to-table restaurants—all thanks to the area’s rich agriculture.
 But farming isn’t the only claim to fame here!
-Higher education, manufacturing, healthcare, and research at the New York State Agricultural Experiment Station are also great opportunities for locals.
+Higher education, manufacturing, healthcare, and research at New York State Agricultural Experiment Station all provide jobs in Geneva!

 Things to Do in Geneva

-Take in a live concert, watch a classic film, or attend a local theatre performance at the Smith Opera House.
-Attend Geneva Night Out, a celebration of all things art, music, and culture that takes place the first Friday of every month.
+Take in a live concert, watch a classic film, or attend a local performance at Smith Center for the Arts.
+Attend Geneva Night Out, a celebration of all things art, music, and culture that takes place on the first Friday of every month.
 Spend the day at Seneca Lake State Park, where you can have a picnic, go boating, or hike and bike the trails.
-Order the signature Beef and Brew Stew, Polish Kielbasa, and Beer and Cheddar Soup at Beef & Brew.
-Sip on a craft cocktail like the Hip Hop Anonymous while enjoying the House Pasta with pork shoulder and cocoa pasta at Kindred Fare.
+Order the signature Beef & Brew Stew, Ribeye Steak, or Fish & Chips at Beef & Brew.
+Sip on a craft cocktail like the Hip Hop Anonymous while enjoying Country Chicken Sandwich, Pasta Fu Jour, or Grilled Flatbread at Kindred Fare.
 Or enjoy Japanese dishes like Sushi Pizza, Rainbow Rolls, and Miso Soup at Ichiro.